What Happens in Vegas — Makes Us Want to Move There! 14 Things to Know About Living in Las Vegas

 Anthem

 This community is situated in Henderson and is regarded as one of the safest areas in the city.
-Its convenient location and plethora of green spaces make it an ideal choice for raising kids.
+Its convenient location and plethora of green spaces make it an ideal choice for living in Las Vegas while raising kids.
 The public schools are highly rated, and most residents own their homes.
-It’s a great master-planned community for families, but retirees flock to the area, as well.
+While it’s a great master-planned community for families, retirees flock to the area, as well.

 Spring Valley